-Synopsis of the vocational learning outcomes Environmental Technician (Ontario College Diploma)
+Synopsis of the vocational learning outcomes Environmental Technology (Ontario College Advanced Diploma)

-- 1. Collect representative environmental samples, perform routine tests, and interpret results while adhering to standard methods. - 2.
-Monitor activities that are potentially harmful to the environment and assist in their resolution. - 3.
-Assist with the collection and analysis of biophysical information, including habitat assessments, to suggest restoration opportunities. - 4.
-Suggest and engage in sustainable activities that promote stewardship of the environment by adhering to Environmental Best Management Practices. - 5.
+- 1. Collect representative environmental samples, perform routine and specialized tests, and interpret results while adhering to standard methods. - 2.
+Monitor activities that are potentially harmful to the environment to develop and implement plans for their resolution. - 3.
+Collect and analyze biophysical information, including habitat assessments, to suggest restoration opportunities. - 4.
+Plan and engage in sustainable activities that promote stewardship of the environment by adhering to Environmental Best Management Practices. - 5.
 Comply with applicable standards of professional conduct and principles of ethics in all aspects of one's work. - 6.
 Adhere to occupational/environmental health and safety standards and applicable legislative requirements in all aspects of one's work. - 7.
-Use established processes and protocols of environmental management systems to contribute to operational efficiency. - 8.
-Perform tasks to meet expectations and timelines stated in the project plan to ensure successful completion of project. - 9.
+Select established processes and protocols of environmental management systems for operational efficiency. - 8.
+Participate in project planning, complete project tasks, and provide ongoing support for project management to ensure successful completion of project. - 9.
 Document, maintain, and present technical information in various formats according to the purpose and audience. - 10.
-Develop and implement strategies for ongoing personal and professional development to enhance performance as an environmental technician.
+Develop and implement strategies for ongoing personal and professional development to enhance performance as an environmental technologist.